abhi3700/My_Learning_Steem-Java/Tutorials/Installation guide.md

 > To achieve this, SteemJ only contains the slf4j-api and expects you, to add the slf4j implementation of your choice to your project.

-NOTE: The possible error codes while compiling codes can be found [here](https://www.slf4j.org/codes.html) with the solution.
+NOTE: The possible error codes while compiling codes can be found [here](https://www.slf4j.org/codes.html) along with the solution.
 ## Log4j dependency
 Ref. - https://logging.apache.org/log4j/2.0/maven-artifacts.html